lkj000/amapiano-ai-app/docs/NEXT_STEPS.md

 ## Overview

-This document outlines the strategic next steps to transition Amapiano AI from a comprehensive demonstration platform to a fully functional, production-ready AI music generation and analysis platform.
+This document outlines the strategic next steps to transition Amapiano AI from a comprehensive demonstration platform to a fully functional, production-ready AI music generation and analysis platform, centered around a professional-grade Digital Audio Workstation (DAW).

-## Phase 1: Core AI Infrastructure (Months 1-3)
+## Phase 1: Core AI Infrastructure & DAW Foundation (Months 1-3)

 ### 1.1 AI Model Development and Integration